StetelThings/iotex-devboard/README.md

 ## The schematics
-The current version of the [schematics](schematic/IoTex-Devboard.pdf) is completely open source and available under the Apache License !
+The current version of the [schematics](schematic/IoTex-Devboard.pdf) is completely open source and available under the Apache 2 License !

+Under the same directory you can find the [KiCad](https://www.kicad.org/) schematic file.

 You can take it, modify it and build any kind of DIY or commercial product from it.